-Depending on the outcome, and after consultation with the Form Teacher and you as parents, extra support in the form of 1:1 lessons or small groups may be recommended.
+Depending on the outcome, and after consultation with the Form Teacher and you as parents, extra support in the form of one-to-one lessons or small groups may be recommended.
 There is a small cost for this extra support that will be discussed with you and added to your termly bill.